mvolkmann/blog/ssgs.md

 ---
 layout: layout.njk
+tags: navItem
-title: Static site generators (SSGs)
+title: Static site generators
 ---

-SSGs are an alternative to CMS tools (like WordPress and Drupal) and graphical site builders (like Squarespace and Wix).
+Static site generators (SSGs) are an alternative to CMS tools (like WordPress and Drupal) and graphical site builders (like Squarespace and Wix).

 The primary benefits of SSGs are: